brzrkr/Sublpress/README.md

 	<img src="http://cl.zombierelief.com/image/1R293w2q2P37/Image%202013.03.17%2011:28:42%20AM.png" width="50%" />
 </div>

-### Installation (waiting on approval for Package Control)
+### Installation
+<strong>1.</strong> Open the command palette in Sublime Text and search for Package Control’s “Install Package” command.
+From there you should be able to search for “Sublpress” and have it automatically installed.

-Clone (or copy the contents of) this repository into your Sublime Text `./Packages` folder:
+<strong>2. </strong> Clone (or copy the contents of) this repository into your Sublime Text `./Packages` folder:

     git clone https://github.com/dnstbr/sublpress.git